lukasvandenheuvel/CellContactNetwork/README.md

 Processing and analysis of 2D cellular contact networks.
 This work was done at the Dimphna Meijer Lab, Faculty of Applied Sciences, Department of Bionanoscience, TU Delft.

+For the documentation of this repository, see https://lukasvandenheuvel.github.io/CellContactNetwork

 ## Cellpose installation on Windows

 Follow these instructions to install [Cellpose](https://www.cellpose.org/) on your computer, together with other Packages you need for running the image processing in parallel.